WATERTOWN WINTER FARM SHOW

 In 1976 the west exhibit building was doubled in size and the show ring was moved to the west building.
 This increased the space available for stalling livestock as well as made more space for commercial exhibits.
 In 1980, the State Simmental Association joined the event and in that same year, the feeder steer and heifer show was added.

-The 75th Annual Watertown Winter Farm Show was just held February 11- 15, 2020.
+The 76th Annual Watertown Winter Farm Show will be held February 10- 13, 2021.
 The show continues to grow every year, appealing to all ages.
 The event boasts a wide variety of activities throughout the week including daily livestock shows and sales, a State Crop Show, home and family programs, educational presentations, and even a legislative Cracker Barrel.
 The Farm Show also has over 150 commercial exhibit booths set up in the Codington County Extension Complex and the Park & Rec Fieldhouse.